Urban Spelunking: Grand Avenue Congregational/Irish Cultural & Heritage Center

 The church always maintained its socially progressive bent.
 Long-serving pastor Rev. Dr. Charles H. Beale was, according to the city report, "a national figure in the Congregational Church in America and an important spokesman for Milwaukee's progressive movement."

 In 1902 a Christians and Jews held a joint Thanksgiving service at the church and in 1945 another joint service was celebrated, this time with St. Mark's African Methodist Church.
 After Meta Berger's death in 1945 a huge memorial was held for her here.
+In August 1957, the church hosted Dr. Martin Luther King Jr.'s first Milwaukee appearance.

 Inside the sanctuary – which slopes down from the rear to the front – there's a huge organ case above the altar.
 The soaring pipes are perhaps the most immediately striking sight inside.
 But there are lovely windows, dark wood pews that form semicircular rows emanating back up the slope toward the narthex.